johnmholmes/Aquarium_Monitor_V2/README.md

 # Work Completed

    1. Give acces to the Raspberry Pi via VNC so I can access and control the Pi from anywhere in the world.
 See the folder VNC for details.
    2. Install Node Red to create a Graphical User Interface.
-See Node Red Folder for details
+See Node Red folder for details.
+   3. Install Sqlite3 for database uses.
+See Sqlite folder for details.

 ----